Kabarnet: Museum

 The Kabarnet Museum was created in the former residence of the District Commissioner and has in its displays elements from local culture and traditions, as well as information on Lake Baringo and its environment.
 The gardens surrounding the Kabarnet Museum are so lush that it has become a small botanical park.

 Local governance

-Kabarnet town is the Baringo County headquarters.
-The Governor's office and the County Assembly offices are located within the town.
+Kabarnet town is the Baringo County headquarters, with the Governor's office and the County Assembly offices are located within the town.
 Kabarnet municipality is located in Kabarnet Ward of Baringo Central Constituency.
 Other wards in Baringo Central Constituency include Kapropita, Ewalel/Chapchap, Tenges and Sacho.
 Previously Baringo Central had a total of 25 wards belonging to the Baringo County Council, the rural council of Baringo District.

 Since 28 June 1988, Kabarnet is twinned with Hürth near Cologne, Germany.
 There is an active exchange between the two towns.

 Some of the students of the local school "Friedrich-Ebert Realschule" have penpals in the school of Kabarnet(Kabarnet Hürth Secondary School).